What are shape memory alloys?

 Shape memory alloys (SMA) are based on the alloying elements nickel (Ni) and titanium (Ti).
 These are referred to as binary NiTi SMAs.
 The term binary comes from the fact that the alloy is composed of these two (binary = two) components.
 The following material parameters refer to this binary SMA.Pseudoplastic SMA: Pseudoplastic (thermally activatable) SMAs achieve strengths of more than 1200 MPa [N/mm²] and elongations at break of more than 10% in tensile tests.Pseudoelastic SMA: The material parameters of SMA exceed those of the normal tensile test.
 In the tensile test at room temperature, pseudoelastic SMA exhibit mechanical hysteresis.
 Thereby an upper plateau stress can be recognized.
 This is above 380 MPa [N/mm²].
 With SMAs, the transformation temperatures are crucial.
 These are the temperatures at which a phase transformation between martensite and austenite begins or ends.

-The advantages of shape memory alloys
+What are the advantages of shape memory alloys?

-Your introduction to SMA
+Your introduction to shape memory alloys

 The better you understand the basic properties of shape memory alloys or Nitinol, the more likely you are to recognize and filter out the best of your ideas and concepts accordingly.
-We invite you to explore the topic of SMA and discover your new potentials.
+We invite you to explore the topic of shape memory alloys and discover your new potentials.
 You will find the all the relevant information you may need in the following sections (Characterisation, Properties, Manufacturing, Quality Assurance, Application, Webinar) at our SMA Course as PDF.